With more and more people recycling but with still more to be done, we have created a comprehensive list of the most impressive facts.

 - Plastic can take up to 500 years to fully decompose.

-- Plastic items such as carrier bags and bottles that end up in our oceans kill approximately 1,000,000 sea creatures each and every year.
+- Plastics from items such as carrier bags and bottles that end up in our oceans kill around 1,000,000 sea creatures every year.

 - Most households throw away at least 40kg of plastic each year, which is enough to make 10 recycle bins.